anh1231/LOL-ADC-Analyis/README.md

 ###### As can be seen ADCs and Midlaners have the highest average gold income among the other positions and ADC seems to come out on top, albeit not by a large margin.

 #### Interesting Aggregates
-As I explored the dataset I have come across some interesting aggregates that I attained by grouping by **_result_** and taking the mean of every column.
+As I explored the dataset I have come across some interesting aggregates that I attained by grouping by **_'result'_** and taking the mean of every column.

 |   gamelength |   kills |   deaths |   assists |   team kpm |   damagetochampions |   totalgold |
 |-------------:|--------:|---------:|----------:|-----------:|--------------------:|------------:|